One Pot Chicken Lo Mein

 Bowl of Chicken Lo Mein

-One pot meals are so cool!
-You can simmer uncooked pasta, with some broth and veggies, and it will create an almost creamy sauce.
-This is my one pot version of chicken lo mein.
+One pot meals are so cool! ย You can simmerย uncooked pasta,ย with some broth and veggies,ย and it willย create an almost creamy sauce.ย This is my one pot version of chicken lo mein.

-I guess it isn’t technically lo mein since I used linguini instead of traditional lo mein noodles, which contain egg.
-But, it’s close.
-Pasta tends to cook up better in one pot recipes than traditional lo mein noodles.
+I guess it isn’t technically lo mein since I used linguiniย instead of traditional lo mein noodles, which contain egg.ย But, it’s close. ย Pasta tends to cook up better in one pot recipes than traditional lo mein noodles.

 Using pasta also means that all of the ingredients in this dish are things that many people keep on hand in their pantry or refrigerator.